trueos/trueos-docs/trueos-handbook/openrc.rst

      install -m 644 ${PREFIX}/share/trueos/server-defaults/etc/conf.d/modules /etc/conf.d/modules/

 The typical :command:`nginx_enable=”YES”` is no longer used to enable services.
-Instead, :command:`rc-update` is used to add or remove services from runlevels.
+Instead, :command:`rc-update` is used to add or delete services from runlevels.
 The one time migration script automatically adds previously defined user services to the OpenRC default runlevel.
 Leftover lines can be removed after migration.